japinell/KU-CBC-Homework-13-E-Commerce-Back-End/README.md

 npm i mysql2
 ```

 Next, review the database connection parameters contained in the **.env** file and adjust them appropriately.
-By default, an **ecommerce_db** database will be created.
+Using MySQL console, or a tool like MySQL Workbench, run the **schema.sql** script to create the **ecommerce_db** database:

 Finally, the following command must be run to seed the database with sample data: